 The final issue, which a simple Python script could not resolve, was the fact that our assembly was too large compared to NCBI/GenBank estimates.
 To solve this issue, we used Purge\Dups to split our unphased assembly [13].
 This generated a pseudo-haploid assembly which we then cleaned up using our aforementioned Python-based Jupyter notebook.
-We deposited the resultant assembly at NCBI/GenBank and are awaiting final approval, so we uploaded it to Zenodo to make it available now.
+We deposited the resultant assembly at NCBI/GenBank, available under accession JARKHS000000000.
 We also deposited our unphased diploid genome into Zenodo for anyone interested in accessing our full data set.